top of page

 And so with a simple love for this breed, my dream of raising Collies was born...

-7 years and 2 Collies later we had bought our first home and I felt I had the knowledge to bring our first litter into the world.
+Almost a decade later, we had bought our first home and I felt I had the knowledge to bring our first litter into the world and meet my own ambitions.

-I spent those 7 years studying the Collie.
+I spent those years studying the Collie.
 In the past, new breeders would be said to 'serve an apprenticeship', studying under a mentor and learning the foundations of the breed.
 This allows knowledge to be passed on from generation to generation of breeder, often old knowledge that would be otherwise lost, and line-specific insight.
 My mentor is Angela Harvey of the renowned Wicani Collies, and from her I have learned and continue to learn holistically about the breed - from sound and healthy construction, to temperament, feeding and rearing, gene pool management, genetic disease, and of course the breeding of quality, original type Collies.
 In my opinion Angela is one of the most important breeders in the history of the Collie, so I take her guidance seriously and I'm happy to report that it has paid off every time!
-It also helps that we have similar ideals and goals.
-You will find my breeding programme is shaped greatly by Angela's and I returned to Wicani to find a great husband for Juliet.

 I passed my Level 3 certificate in Dog Breeding with a distinction.
-This was studied at the Animal Care College under tutor David Cavill (an esteemed championship judge and breeder, and Chairman of one of one of the UK's largest shows, with quality judging).
+This was studied at the Animal Care College under tutor David Cavill (an esteemed championship judge and breeder, and Chairman of one of one of the UK's largest shows).
 From this study and his experienced insight I have explored anatomy, genetics, ethics, evolution, parturition, and rearing in detail.

 We are working with living creatures and an organic, changing gene pool - there are always new developments to keep on top of, new things to try, and new challenges to face.
 I am always challenging the ideas I hold and think that they should be fluid.
 I consider some of the current challenges facing our breed to be gene pool management (genetic diversity), musculoskeletal soundness, temperament, and maintaining the true type of the Collie.
 So these are themes you'll see me discuss a lot.
-My focus is on preserving the quality of Collie I brought into my programme through the Wicani kennel, and supporting efforts to increase genetic diversity in the breed - which cannot be achieved through 'unrelated' Collies or even imports, as the breed has a single digit number of founders.
+My focus is on preserving the quality of Collie I brought into my programme through the Wicani kennel, and supporting efforts to increase genetic diversity in the breed.

 A tribute to 'Juliet'